kvb2univpitt/ontology-store/docs/QUICK_INSTALL.md

 #### 2. Configure Cell Properties

+The OntologyStore has two properties that need to be set:

-The configuration below tells the OntologyStore cell where to fetch the list of ontologies to download and install.
+1. The location (URL) of the file (JSON) containing a list of ontologies to download.
+2. The location on the server to download the ontologies to.

+##### Set the URL Location
-- Insert the following data to the i2b2 database table **hive_cell_params** to set the cell properties:
+- Insert the following data to the **hive_cell_params** table to set the cell properties:

     | Column        | Value                                                        |
     |---------------|--------------------------------------------------------------|